 So studies in both corporate and political spheres are (and have been for years) making a clear case for introducing more women to the corporate management sphere.
 And companies must be following suit, right?

-There is a significant disconnect between what the studies recommend and what is actually observed in the business sphere.
+There is a significant disconnect between what the studies recommend and what is observed in the business sphere.
 In fact, according to a global study by McKinsey, gender diversity in leadership teams has progressed slowly from 2017-2020, with just 1%.

 What women bring to leadership positions